Special characters can transform your WordPress content from ordinary to professional.

 You can also add special characters to WordPress posts by switching to the code editor.

-This option in the block editor allows users to view and edit the underlying HTML, CSS, or JavaScript code of different blocks.
+This option in the block editor lets users view and edit the underlying HTML, CSS, or JavaScript for different blocks.
 This makes it easy to add HTML entities.

 First, open up a new or existing WordPress post in the block editor.